 Safety

 More important than the safety of the machine, is the safety gear you wear while riding.
 Kids should be wearing a helmet, goggles, and boots at the very least.
-To learn more about safety gear for kids and to see some of the gear I recommend check out this Best Protective Gear For Kids Article.
+To learn more about safety gear for kids and to see some of the gear I recommend checking out this Best Protective Gear For Kids Article.

 My Recommendation

-I suggest that once they’ve outgrown the electric ATVs, you go into a local shop and let them actually sit on a few machine to see how they like it.
-That way you can get a feel for what style they like and go from there.
-If you do end up going for a cheap knock off from Amazon, buy at your own risk.
+If you do end up going for a cheap knockoff from Amazon, buy at your own risk.
 I have heard horror stories trying to get any support if something goes wrong.
 But for the most part, it looks like those types of quads are easy to assemble and work fine right out of the box.